What is a STI

 STD stands for sexually transmitted diseases, also known as sexually transmitted infection STI.

-Sexual intercourse, oral sex and anal sex are all ways to contract an STD.
+Sexual intercourse, oral sex and anal sex are all ways to contract an STI.
 Contact with bodily fluids such as saliva, blood, sperm and vaginal discharge can also lead to an infection.
 A few, can be transmitted through skin contact alone.
-Some will show little or no STD symptoms.
+Some will show little or no STI symptoms.
 Herpes, Chlamydia, Gonorrhea, Syphilis, HIV, Aids.
 If you think you may have any of the symptoms below get tested as soon as possible.

 Not all sexually transmitted infections can be cured.
 However most can be treated and controlled if caught and diagnosed in time.

 If you believe you have contracted an STD it is most important to refrain from sexual contact, inform any relevant sexual partners and

 Or you may cause serious health and reproductive problems if left untreated